cojocchen/covid19_critically_ill/README.md

 # Early Triage of Critically-ill COVID-19 Patients using Deep Learning

-This package provides an implementation of the prediction and analysis of early triage of critically-ill COVID-19 patients using deep learning
+This package provides an implementation of the prediction and analysis of early triage of critically-ill COVID-19 patients using deep learning.

+More details can be found in paper: https://www.nature.com/articles/s41467-020-17280-8

 ## Setup